dankoch-org/mk/README.md

 This is an README file for Michal Kuligowski and Daniel Kochan Experimental Project 2024

-# EXPERIMENTAL PROJECT 2024 MK vs DK
+# EXPERIMENTAL PROJECT 2024 MK vs DK dusko

 Description: <br />